Mary Aldred-Crouch, MSW, MPH, LICSW, MAC, AADC

 Patty Marino Deutsch, MA, LPC, ADC

-Patty Marino Deutch is a graduate of Marshall University with a Master’s Degree in Community Counseling with an Addictions Emphasis.
-She is a Licensed Professional Counselor and is licensed in both WV and NC.
-She is a Certified Tobacco Treatment Specialist and has an ADC certification.
+Patty Marino Deutsch is a graduate of Marshall University with a Master’s Degree in Community Counseling with an Addictions Emphasis.
+She is a Licensed Professional Counselor and is licensed in both WV, NC and SC.
+She holds certifications in tobacco cessation, problem gambling , alcohol and addiction counseling (ADC) and distance counseling.

-She serves as Program Director of the Problem Gamblers Help Network, a new position that she began in May of 2012.
-Patty provided education, awareness and trainings on many topics to WV worksites in her past position as Tobacco Policy Director of the Wellness Council of West Virginia.
+She previously worked at Highland Hospital , Thomas Hospital, PSIMED and served as Director of the Problem Gamblers Help Network of WV.
+Patty has worked in her private practice for the past 15 years specializing in mood disorders, adolescent issues and addiction treatment.
+Patty provided education, awareness and training on many topics to WV work sites in her past position as Tobacco Policy Director of the Wellness Council of West Virginia.
 She is an advocate for both mental and physical wellness for all WV residents with strong life balance components.

 She currently provides counseling services in a private practice in Charleston.
 Most of her clients have addiction issues.
 She supports team approaches to treatment and recovery with 12 step interventions.